 Where's the greasy newspaper wrapper?

-With their latest INT-25, the smallest class A stereo amp of their catalogue called XA25 hops into the same bed as a simplified front end of the existing INT-60 machine.
+With the INT-25, their smallest class A stereo amp called XA25 hops into the same bed as a simplified front end of the existing INT-60 machine.
 That makes it an X-rated and perfectly pervy proposition.
 For Pass, it's also very compact.

 As a pure single-ended design, the three inputs are exclusively on RCA.
 The remote switches power, inputs, volume and mute.
 Volume by precision resistor array traverses 63 x 1dB steps.

-As we did for our XP-12 review, this will become a two-in-one job—today's theme is integration after all—between regular Warsaw correspondent Dawid Gryzb and Irish boss man.
+As we did for our XP-12 review, this is a two-in-one job—today's theme is integration after all—between regular Warsaw correspondent Dawid Gryzb and yours truly.

 By January 18th, an email arrived from Bryan Stanton, head of Pass Labs' PR agency.
 "I'm delighted you got your hands on the new Pass Labs INT-25."
 Which I hadn't.
-In fact, Desmond Harrington with whom these plans had been laid at Munich HighEnd 2019 had a few days prior explained that review samples still were very sparse on the ground but that our names were on the card and the card in the black hat.
+In fact, Desmond Harrington with whom these plans had been cooked at Munich HighEnd 2019 had a few days prior explained that review samples still were very sparse on the ground.
+But our names were on the card and the card was in the black hat.
 Bryan's note suggested that, shaken or stirred, our card had just fallen out?
 I wrote him that he knew more than us.
 "Aha!
 I was fooled by what I thought was an interior photo of it on your rug — never saw that one before.
 And, you're unfortunately correct.
 They're severely back-ordered.
-Company policy is 'paying customers first' which sorta cramps my style.
+Company policy is 'paying customers first'.
+That sorta cramps my style.
 The one in February's Stereophile was the only one I could pry out of them.
 And I still can't believe they allowed me to have it."

 Would you like to download the current image?